Alessio789/Alessio789/README.md

 ### Hi there 👋

+📚 I'm currently an IT student at unitn

 <!--
 **Alessio789/Alessio789** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.